spencergardiner/chronosort/README.md

 ## Getting Started

 ChronoSort ships with both command-line utilities and a Google Colab notebook.
-Example datasets and outputs are provided to help you validate your setup.
+Example datasets are provided in `/data`.

 ### Installation